Rösle

 Low Smoke Production

-Pellet grill starts but produces very little smoke and food lacks smoky flavor.
+The pellet grill starts but produces very little smoke, and food lacks smoky flavor.

 Advertisements